pegjs/pegjs/README.md

 using the `return` statement.
 This value is considered match result of the preceding expression.

+To indicate a match failure, the code inside the action can invoke the `expected` function.
+It takes one parameter — a description of what was expected at the current position.
+This description will be used as part of a message of the exception thrown if the match failure leads to an parse error.

 The code inside the action can access all variables and functions defined in the initializer at the beginning of the grammar.
 Curly braces in the action code must be balanced.